-Pupils in Reception follow the Early Years Foundation Stage Curriculum which works towards a set of Early Learning Goals.
+Pupils in Reception follow the Early Years Foundation Stage Curriculum which works towards a set of Early Learning Goals (detailed info here).
 The Foundation Stage prepares children for Learning in Key Stage 1 and aims to ensure children have the necessary learning and social skills to be successful in school.
 The National Curriculum begins in year 1 and all other year groups at Crossdale will follow this framework.
 It comprises three core subjects (English, Mathematics and Science) and other subjects (Computing, Design and Technology, History, Languages, Geography, Music, Art and Design and Physical Education) as well as Religious Education.

 Throughout the school, appropriate programmes of study and attainment targets for National Curriculum subjects are covered.

 Curriculum development is a continual process and recent years have seen a complete overhaul of our long-term curriculum plan which has aimed to make learning opportunities even more relevant and exciting.